 - Laughing expands the lungs – A seriously good belly laugh can expand the lungs, stretch the muscles in the body, tone the abdominal muscles, and stimulate homeostasis.
 This replenishes the cells by exercising the body in a way that the lungs get completely filled with oxygen, similar to how cardiovascular exercises work.

 - Smiling releases endorphins – As the release of endorphins is increased, the stress hormone cortisol is reduced.
 Cortisol is more active when we feel stressed and anxious, which contributes to unpleasant feelings.
 Smiling lowers the negativity and allows for positive emotions to take over.
 People trying to lose weight will also benefit from smiling more, as cortisol is an active hormone that prevents people from dropping pounds if they’re too stressed out.

 - A happy expression serves you well in life – From job interviews to building healthy relationships to advancing in your career, a smiling face indicates confidence and an ability to cope with challenging situations.
 This can be seen as favorable in the eyes of employers and potential life partners.

 There’s always something to smile about.
 Once you begin to consciously look at all the things that are uplifting and funny, you’ll be more aware of them, in tune with them, and more apt to engage in a spontaneous laugh or smile.

 How We Can Help

-At our Champaign, IL office, Dr. Martin and his expert team are poised to restore your smile and make certain the transformation is a lasting one.
+At our W. Eric Martin, DDS, PC office, Dr. Martin and his expert team are poised to restore your smile and make certain the transformation is a lasting one.
 He doesn’t simply want to fix your teeth, he wants to change your life.
 Get to know all the ins and outs of his inviting office by calling and scheduling a smile upgrade today.
 With one consultation and plenty of support, you can be on your way to smile success.